 “John, I’ve spent a lot of time thinking about our relationship, and I’ve come to a difficult decision.
 I believe it’s time for us to go our separate ways.
 I want a divorce.
 I hope we can handle this process with respect and understanding, as it’s important for both of us to move forward in a healthy way.”

-10 Possible Reactions Your Husband May Have When You Tell Him You Want a Divorce-and How to Reply
+10 Possible Reactions Your Husband May to the Divorce Announcement – and How to Reply

 1. “You’re overreacting.
 Things aren’t that bad.”